 - There will be one large crack or a few smaller cracks running along the top of the bread.
 The cracks can appear in the center or closer to the sides.
 There should be no wet batter inside the cracks.

 - Use a toothpick or a cake tester to check the bread for doneness.
 Just insert it into the bread and then pull it out.
-It should come out clean or just a few crumbs clinging to it.
+It should come out clean, or just a few crumbs clinging to it.
 If there are a lot of wet crumbs or wet batter on the cake tester, the bread isn’t done.

-More Recipes With Spelt Flour
+More Spelt Flour Recipes

 - 2 cups whole spelt flour